PiCarV/Car-Software/README.md

 Look for the stack called `car-software` you can click on the stack and you should see 2 containers inside.
 You can monitor the Ansible container, when it is done both containers should stop.

-5. Create your final bootable image
+5. A file called PiCarV.img should appear in the dist folder.
+This is your final bootable image.

-`qemu-img convert -f qcow2 -O raw dist/distro.qcow2 dist/distro.img`

-A file called distro.img should appear, this can be booted on a Raspberry Pi